-If you’ve been on well water for long, or have been reading this blog frequently, you already know that chlorine is one of the most effective disinfection methods out there.
+If you’ve been on well water for long, or have been reading this blog frequently, you already know that chlorine is one of the most effective disinfectant methods out there.
 It’s low-cost, safe, and fairly easy to manage in water systems, making it the go-to for homeowners and municipal water districts alike.
-And it’s not just effective in water: chlorine can also be used to disinfect surfaces, pipes, and storage tanks in your home treatment system.
+It’s not just effective in water: chlorine can also be used to disinfect surfaces, pipes, and storage tanks in your home treatment system.
 But how much chlorine is enough?
 More importantly, how much is too much?

 - Use the charts below to add the right amount of chlorine bleach to your tank and bring the chlorine residual in the tank to the desired level.

 - If you have time, bring the chlorine levels in your tank to 5 or 10 ppm and let sit for 12 hours or more.
 If a thorough disinfection is needed, but time is short, use a 50 or 100 ppm residual and let sit for 2 – 6 hours.
 Be sure to drain and flush your tank when using these higher chlorine levels, and avoid draining to septic tanks or into creeks, rivers, or lakes.

 - Be careful if you have a steel storage tank, as they can corrode with use over time and develop leaks after sanitation with chlorine.